SkafteNicki/dtu_mlops/s7_deployment/apis.md

 !!! info "Core Module"

 Before we can get deployment of our models we need to understand concepts such as APIs and requests.
-The core reason for this is that we need a new abstraction layer ontop of our applications that are not python specific.
+The core reason for this is that we need a new abstraction layer on top of our applications that are not python specific.
 While Python is the defacto language for machine learning, we cannot expect everybody else to use it and in particular we cannot expect network protocols (both locally and external) to be able to communicate with our python programs out of the box.
 For this reason we need to understand requests, in particular HTTP requests and how to create APIs that can interact